FIWARE/tutorials.NGSI-v2/docs/getting-started.md

 ## Creating Context Data

-At its heart, FIWARE is a system for managing context information, so lets add some context data into the system by creating two new entities (stores in **Berlin**).
+At its heart, FIWARE is a system for managing context information, so let's add some context data into the system by creating two new entities (stores in **Berlin**).
 Any entity must have a `id` and `type` attributes, additional attributes are optional and will depend on the system being described.
 Each additional attribute should also have a defined `type` and a `value` attribute.